 You can easily install WebMail Lite on a cPanel server.

-If you're a hosting provider and wish to offer WebMail Lite to your clients (instead of the current webmail software), follow the instructions below.
+If you're a hosting provider and wish to offer WebMail Lite to your clients (instead of the current webmail software, or in addition to it), follow the instructions below.

 Installing through direct embedding